 - 2014 SEC Coach of the Year

-- Five NCAA Championship appearances with the program’s best showing
+- Seven (six team and one individual) NCAA Championship appearances with the program’s best showing

-- Ten consecutive NCAA Regional appearances as the head coach with the program’s best showing
+- Ten consecutive NCAA Regional appearances as the head coach with the program’s best finish

-- Three runner-up finishes and seven top five finishes at the SEC Championships
+- Three runner-up finishes and eight top five finishes at the SEC Championships

 - Hundreds of hours in community service activities

-Shauna Estes-Taylor always knew she wanted to be a women’s golf coach.
-From her playing days as a prepster working with Mike Adams who would go on to become her assistant at Arkansas, through her experiences as one of the best collegiate golfers in the country at the University of Georgia, Estes-Taylor has been preparing for her time in the first chair.
+Shauna Taylor always knew she wanted to be a women’s golf coach.
+From her playing days as a prepster working with Mike Adams who would go on to become her assistant at Arkansas, through her experiences as one of the best collegiate golfers in the country at the University of Georgia, Taylor has been preparing for her time in the first chair.

 Those are sentiments she echos in her 11th season in 2017-18.